Komatsumartinez/lending-.net/README.md

 # Description

 This API calculates the distance between two zip codes using a layered architecture and TDD methodology.
-It is backed by a MongoDB database and is dockerized.
+It is backed by a MongoDB database in MongoAtlas and is dockerized.
 The frontend is built using React.

 # Endpoints